ying-tang/help-documentation/_gettingstarted/WIP_Skeleton_3.0_Customer_Release_Notes.md

 #### Openstack Mitaka Support

+Several features are now available based on our move to OpenStack Mitaka.

+ * It is now possible to set up autoscaling groups and LBaaS (v2) using Heat templates.
+ *
-For more information, please refer to the [OpenStack Mitaka Release Notes](http://releases.openstack.org/mitaka/).
+ * For more information, please refer to the [OpenStack Mitaka Release Notes](http://releases.openstack.org/mitaka/).

 #### OpenStack Power Compute Node Support (Habañero and Firestone)
 #### Federated Keystone across multiple IBM Blue Box clouds